 Most of our recycling efforts are related to paper, glass, aluminum, plastic and cardboard.

-For America Recycles Day, our Real Estate and Facility Services organizations held events throughout the week of November 15th at large Progressive locations to recycle new and gently worn shoes, cold-weather gear, crayons, household batteries, CDs/DVDs, cell phones and animal bedding.
-Items collected were donated to local organizations like Battery Solutions, Soles4Souls, Sub Zero Mission and PAWS for recycling or charitable purposes.
+For America Recycles Day in 2017, the Real Estate and Facility Services organizations held events throughout the week of Nov.
+15 at large Progressive locations to recycle cold-weather gear, household batteries, CDs/DVDs, cell phones, and animal bedding.
+Items collected were donated to local organizations like Batteries Plus, Salvation Army, and PAWS for recycling or charitable purposes.

 Progressive’s Real Estate group donated office supplies and furniture to organizations suggested by employees through the Donation Station.
-In 2015, we gave away over $5,100 worth of items to six charitable organizations and schools in northeast Ohio.
-Since inception, we’ve given away more than $25,500 worth of items to 15 charitable organizations and schools in northeast Ohio.
+In 2017, we gave away items with a depreciated value of $1,640 to four charitable organizations and schools in northeast Ohio.
+Since inception, we’ve given away items with a depreciated value of $28,200 to 23 charitable organizations and schools in northeast Ohio.

-For Environmental Awareness Week in April, employees participated in educational activities around the company to learn ways to reduce, reuse, and recycle and help make a difference in the environment and our communities.
+For Environmental Awareness Week in April 2017, employees participated in educational activities around the company to learn ways to reduce, reuse, and recycle, and help make a difference in the environment and our communities.

-Progressive donated 899 computers, laptops and monitors to 23 schools and charitable organizations around the country in 2015 at an estimated value of more than $92,000.
-Since inception, the program has donated more than 2,100 computers, laptops and monitors to 49 schools and charitable organizations around the country at an estimated value of more than $260,000.
+Progressive donated 841 computers, laptops and monitors to 19 schools and charitable organizations around the country in 2017 at an estimated depreciated value of more than $69,368.
+Since inception, the program has donated over 3,573 computers, laptops, and monitors to 90 schools and charitable organizations around the country at an estimated value of more than $384,600.